 At 31 March 20X6 (vesting date) $m

-Remuneration cost (PL) 12
+Remuneration cost (SOPL) 12

-Equity-share based awards (SFP- Equity) 12
+Equity-share based awards (SOP - Equity) 12

 The above approach is a sensible one which is also logical and clear to mark.
 Therefore, it is an approach that the SBR examining team recommends that you follow when answering similar such questions.

-IFRS Standards Issues for discussion
+IFRS Accounting Standards Issues for discussion

-IAS 1, Presentation of Financial Statements Assessment of an entity’s ability to continue as a going concern at the dates the financial statements are approved.
+IAS 1 Presentation of Financial Statements Assessment of an entity’s ability to continue as a going concern at the dates the financial statements are approved.

 Disclose uncertainties – significant judgements and sources of estimation/uncertainty need to be appropriately disclosed.
 This will also have impacts on the going concern assessments if judged material.

-IAS 2, Inventories Inventory must be stated at the lower of cost or net realisable value (NRV) however NRV calculation may be challenging (no market prices or no demand for products).
+IAS 2 Inventories Inventory must be stated at the lower of cost or net realisable value (NRV); however, NRV calculation may be challenging (no market prices or no demand for products).

 Entities may need to reassess their practices for fixed overhead cost allocation as production levels fall materially.

-IAS 10, Events after the reporting period
+IAS 10 Events after the Reporting Period

-IAS 12, Income Taxes Recovery of deferred tax (DT) assets arising from accumulated tax losses and therefore assess probable future taxable profits or tax planning opportunities or whether sufficient DT liabilities which are expected to reverse.
+IAS 12 Income Taxes Recovery of deferred tax (DT) assets arising from accumulated tax losses and therefore assess probable future taxable profits or tax planning opportunities or whether sufficient DT liabilities which are expected to reverse.

-Will entities have to restrict the Dt Asset recognised?
+Will entities have to restrict the DT Asset recognised?

 Consequences of adjustments to the carrying amounts of assets and liabilities will have DT impact.
-Some examples will include the Impact of impairment losses or decreases in the value of a pension surplus.
+Some examples will include the impact of impairment losses or decreases in the value of a pension surplus.

-IAS 19, Employee Benefits Adjustments/provisions for severance.
+IAS 19 Employee Benefits Adjustments/provisions for severance.

 Falls in interest rates and plan asset portfolios may require significant adjustments requiring the services of actuaries to reflect changes in any defined benefit schemes.

-IAS 20, Accounting for Government Grants and Disclosure of Government Assistance Government assistance to help entities that are experiencing financial difficulty.
+IAS 20 Accounting for Government Grants and Disclosure of Government Assistance Government assistance to help entities that are experiencing financial difficulty.

 Reimbursement of employment costs is recognised in profit or loss.
 Disclosure of aid such as short-term debt facilities.

-IAS 23, Borrowing Costs Suspension of capitalisation of borrowing costs if Covid-19 has interrupted the acquisition, construction or production of a qualifying asset.
-Any borrowing costs incurred during such periods should be expensed through P/L.
+IAS 23 Borrowing Costs Suspension of capitalisation of borrowing costs if a global pandemic has interrupted the acquisition, construction or production of a qualifying asset.
+Any borrowing costs incurred during such periods should be expensed through profit or loss.

 Management may face significant challenges in preparing the budgets and forecasts necessary to estimate the recoverable amount of an asset (or CGU) because of decreased demand, business interruptions, cancelled orders and similar issues.